 Brandi, however, feels more excited than nervous.
 “I always feel like I have put in the work, and done everything I can.
 At that point, there really isn’t anything to be nervous about.”

-Out of all their wins and accolades, both girls have moments that stood out to them.
+Out of all of the Conally wins and accolades, both girls have moments that stood out to them.
 For Brandi, it was the Heart of Texas Jackpot show.
 “The Heart of Texas is one of the biggest shows in Central Texas!
 I never thought walking into the ring that day that I would walk out with Grand Champion.”

 Breann’s moment was at the Fall Classic.
 “It was a huge surprise for me.
 I didn’t really suspect that the judge was going to use me to reserve the show.
 I was ecstatic when he came over and shook my hand!”